 It’s also important, however, that you extend that same forgiveness to yourself.
 When you were addicted, the substances controlled your life.
 With recovery, you have the freedom to rediscover who you really are without drugs or alcohol.
 You need to give yourself that second chance.

 Whether you are on the giving or receiving end of forgiveness, you will reap many benefits from it.
 The release of pent-up anger or hurt can help you physically and psychologically; it lessens stress, brightens your outlook, and gives you more energy and positivity.
 If you are suffering as a result of addiction, contact Clear Sky Recovery.
-Our safe and effective, ibogaine-based detoxification program, overseen by a team of compassionate and knowledgeable medical professionals, can begin the recovery process and get you started on your second chance at life.
+Our safe and effective, ibogaine therapy, overseen by a team of compassionate and knowledgeable medical professionals, can begin the recovery process and get you started on your second chance at life.